Websites

 Manhattan Rickshaw Company

 You've heard about Web 2.0 and it's snazzy bells and whistles?
-Well, this site is Web 0.2 — we first made the site back in 1999.
+Well, this site is Web 0.2 — I first made the site back in 1999.
 The simple, text rich site was quite effective at getting media exposure for my client.
 His company was the business model featured in an episode of The Apprentice.
 Another nice feature was the super-clean JavaScript image rollover functionality.
 (That bloated MM_swapImage() garbage makes me ill to this day.)

 The Governance Group